mlgordon/vpc/create-manage-storage.md

 # Creating and managing storage in VPC
 {: #creating-and-managing-storage-in-vpc}

-Currently, your {{site.data.keyword.cloud}} Virtual Private Cloud allows boot storage volumes only.
+Currently, your {{site.data.keyword.cloud}} Virtual Private Cloud allows boot storage volumes and additional block storage volumes.

+## Boot volume

 When you provision a virtual server instance, a 100 GB block storage volume is created as a primary boot volume and attached to the instance, automatically.
 The boot volume provides 3 IOPS/GB performance and it exists during the VSI lifecycle.

 When you delete the instance, the boot volume is deleted.

+## Block storage volumes

+For more information about working with block storage volumes, see our [Block Storage for VPC documentation](/docs/infrastructure/block-storage-is?topic=block-storage-is-block-storage-getting-started).

 ## Best practices for creating and naming your VPC storage volumes: